jesseshieh/nicehash_alerts/README.md

 1. Configure an IFTTT Maker/Webhook applet.
 Try https://platform.ifttt.com/maker/
    Set the trigger as a webhook with event name "nicehash".
+   If you want, add {{Value1}} in your body somewhere.
+This will contain the alert message.
 2. Setup the config.py settings.
 Add your BTC address and IFTTT key.
 See an example at config.py.example.
 3. Run `python nicehash.py`